BotsBots/BugBot/README.md

 We could also detect when a user is confused and provide more guided help.
 I.E., if a user does not understand instructions the bot should be able to elaborate on all of its functions.

+Figuring out when a user is attempting to create a duplicate issue, and directing them to the existing issue would also be helpful, but I am unsure if the technology to dectect duplicates with enough accuracy is currently available.